atricore/josso-site/src/content/tutorials.md

 ## Overview

-The following are several video tutorials for exploring some of the possibilities of JOSSO.
+Explore what you can do with JOSSO with these video tutorials.

-### Rollout simple Web Single Sign-On setting
+### Roll Out a Simple Web Single Sign-On Setting

 Internet SSO setup using Atricore's JOSSO 2 and the Atricore visual modelling console.
 This tutorial demonstrates a quick, easy internet SSO configuration with one identity provider and two service providers.